Get Involved on Campus

 OGE Ambassador Program: The OGE Ambassador Program is a year long commitment for study abroad returnees who are interested in using their study abroad experience to further their personal, professional, and academic goals.

 If you receive federal work study, you can apply to be a peer advisor.
 Peer Advisors guide prospective students through the study abroad process by answering general questions and work on projects that enhance the international culture on campus including the student blog, returnee events and general outreach.
 Meet the current Peer Advisors!

-Become an International Orientation Ambassador: International Orientation Ambassadors are Georgetown students who volunteer during the International Orientation programs to greet new international students and welcome them to Georgetown University, Washington, D.C. and the United States.
+International Orientation Ambassador: International Orientation Ambassadors are Georgetown students who volunteer during the International Orientation programs to greet new international students and welcome them to Georgetown University, Washington, D.C. and the United States.

-Join the Language Exchange Program: This free service provided through the Office of Global Services is designed to connect individuals who wish to practice and improve their foreign language skills.
+Language Exchange Program: This free service provided through the Office of Global Services is designed to connect individuals who wish to practice and improve their foreign language skills.

-Join the International Student Association Listserv: The ISA hosts a variety of internationally themed events throughout the year including Global Expo, international movie nights, the i-cup soccer tournament and much, much more.
+International Student Association Listserv: The ISA hosts a variety of internationally themed events throughout the year including Global Expo, international movie nights, the i-cup soccer tournament and much, much more.

 Be an e-mail contact for prospective students: The Office of Global Education compiles a list of returnees and their e-mail addresses to hand out to prospective students.
 All returnees are included on the list unless they choose to be taken off.
 Students are invited to opt out of this list after the end of their term/s abroad.

 When we ask students what it feels like to be back, the most common response we hear is: "strange."